C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: C Algorithm

-$\bullet$ \textit{\textbf{Detection of Potential Coverage Holes}}: When the robot reaches node $\hat{n}_i$, it finds the next goal node $\hat{n}_{i+1}$.
+$\bullet$ \textit{\textbf{Detection of Potential Coverage Holes}}: In order to detect coverage holes, we use RCG.
+When the robot reaches node $\hat{n}_i$, it finds the next goal node $\hat{n}_{i+1}$.
 At this stage, it detects if there are any potential coverage holes near $\hat{n}_i$ that are surrounded by obstacles and covered regions.
-Let us index a coverage hole with $\alpha \in \mathbb{N}^+$ and denote the set of all nodes within this coverage hole with $\mathcal{N}^{\alpha}_i$.
+Let us index a coverage hole around $\hat{n}_i$ with $\alpha \in \mathbb{N}^+$ and denote the set of all nodes within this coverage hole with $\mathcal{N}_{i,\alpha}^{CH}$.